Hungary sends in tanks as cold snap grips Eastern Europe

 “There’s just one small boat evacuating these people,” said Gjergjaj.
 “We’re waiting for the state emergency services to help out.”

-Heavy snow also paralyzed parts of southeastern Poland, where police banned heavy lorries from entering the city of Rzeszow for fear they would get stuck.
+Heavy snow also paralysed parts of southeastern Poland, where police banned heavy lorries from entering the city of Rzeszow for fear they would get stuck.

-In eastern Slovakia, snow stranded about 40 lorries on a highway in the High Tatras region.
+In eastern Slovakia, snow stranded some 40 lorries on a highway in the High Tatras region.
 The army deployed hundreds of soldiers to help out and authorities appealed to people to avoid venturing out by car.

-Additional reporting by Fatos Bytyci in Pristina, Chris Borowski in Warsaw, Sam Cage in Sofia, Martin Santa in Bratislava, Daria Sito-Sucic and Maja Zuvela in Sarajevo; Writing by Matt Robinson in Belgrade; Editing by Pravin Char
+(Additional reporting by Fatos Bytyci in Pristina, Chris Borowski in Warsaw, Sam Cage in Sofia, Martin Santa in Bratislava, Daria Sito-Sucic and Maja Zuvela in Sarajevo; Writing by Matt Robinson in Belgrade)